matheusbucater/gmess/README.md

-# gry - go remind yourself
+# gmess - go message

 A simple app with a simple idea written in a simple language.